PrefectHQ/prefect/docs/collections/usage.md

 prefect block register -m prefect_aws
 ```

+!!! tip "Updating blocks from Prefect Collections"
-**Note**, if you install an updated Prefect collection that adds fields to a block type, you will need to re-register that Block type.
+    If you install an updated Prefect collection that adds fields to a block type, you will need to re-register that block type.

+!!! tip "Loading a block in code"
-**Note**, to use the load method on a Block, you must already have a block document [saved](/concepts/blocks/#saving-blocks) through code or saved through the UI.
+    To use the `load` method on a Block, you must already have a block document [saved](/concepts/blocks/#saving-blocks) either through code or through the Prefect UI.

 Learn more about Blocks [here](/concepts/blocks)!